MannysGreen/files/README.md

-this is a readme file
+this is a readme file, on github

 working on git version conrol

+trying to create a new commit.
+So lets do this